yogthos/book-recommend/README.md

 ## Prerequisites

 - Node.js (v14 or higher)
-- A DeepSeek API key
 - A Goodreads/Bookwyrm library export (CSV format)
+- Either:
+  - A DeepSeek API key, OR
+  - Ollama installed locally with a compatible model

 ## Installation